Best practices for Query Store - Flexible Server

 pg_qs.query_capture_mode Scenario

-None If set to None, Query Store will not capture any new queries.
+None If set to None, Query Store won't capture any new queries.
 You've already captured a query set and time window that you want to investigate and you want to eliminate the distractions that other queries may introduce.
 None is suitable for testing and bench-marking environments.
 None should be used with caution as you might miss the opportunity to track and optimize important new queries.

 Note